 A number of established Virginia Tech research centers and institutes are located in this facility.

-The Virginia Tech Research Center — Arlington is owned by the Virginia Tech Foundation which has developed other Virginia Tech facilities in the National Capital Region, including the Marion duPont Scott Equine Medical Center in Leesburg and the Washington Alexandria Architecture Center in Alexandria.
+The Virginia Tech Research Center — Arlington is owned by the Virginia Tech Foundation which has developed other Virginia Tech facilities in the D.C. area, including the Marion duPont Scott Equine Medical Center in Leesburg and the Washington Alexandria Architecture Center in Alexandria.

 The research center is about a five minute walk from the Ballston-MU Metro Station on the Orange and Silver lines.
 Exit the station and turn west on Fairfax Drive.
 Cross N. Glebe Road, the make an immediate left.
 The building is mid-block.